The Peayple's Speakers

 Dr. Clarke will provide strategic oversight of the Adult, Non-Traditional, & Transfer

-Student Center, Career Services, Latino Community Resource Center, and Wilbur N. Daniel
+Student Center, Career Services, Latino Cultural Center, and Wilbur N. Daniel African

-African American Cultural Center.
-He will also serve as the student affairs lead to
+American Cultural Center.
+He will also serve as the student affairs lead to boost

-boost student engagement and success of underrepresented populations and lead goal
+student engagement and success of underrepresented populations and lead goal two of

 Dr. Leonard Clemons joined Austin Peay State University as Vice President for Student